 The second thing I would do is make a timeline for your preparation.
 When you know the date of your PLAB 1 exam, split it into how many days, weeks, months are left – try and have a plan as to how to cover all the information in the PLAB blueprint.
 Remember lack of appropriate planning can lead to ineffective preparation, often leading to missing out large areas of preparation.

-Question banks are obviously a major part of preparation for PLAB 1 and there are many question banks available.
-We are creating our own at Arora PLAB, but there are several other high quality banks available as well.
+Question banks are obviously a major part of preparation for PLAB 1 and there are many high question bank options available.
+We are currently producing bespoke PLAB 1 Mock Exams which will be available soon.

 Make sure you find one that works for you as an individual – what works for someone else may not work for you.
 And remember it is not the number of questions you do that is important – it is the quality of feedback and what you learn from each question (whether you answer right or wrong) that matters.

 Social media is really important.
 There are many Facebook groups in terms of PLAB preparation.
 We have our own dedicated PLAB Support Facebook Group, where we give plenty of daily free information and free education for PLAB 1.
-YouTube videos are a great source of free teaching on a variety of topics – once again we have over 300 videos on our own YouTube channel, aimed at quick-fire teaching for PLAB 1.
+YouTube videos are a great source of free teaching on a variety of topics – once again we have over 400 videos on our own YouTube channel (Dr Aman Arora), aimed at quick-fire teaching for PLAB 1.
+If you are on Instagram we teach daily here as well (@dr_aman_arora)

 And finally, consider practicing in a group – whether digitally via one of the multiple PLAB 1 WhatsApp groups, or as a formal group where you regularly meet colleagues and work through PLAB questions and PLAB topics.